 Step #5: Review Performance Regularly

-Performance reviews are generally few and far between in most salons and spas, and that’s a great pity because it deprives your team members of the opportunity to find out how they are traveling as part of your team.
+Performance reviews are generally few and far between in most salons and spas, and that’s a great pity because it deprives your team members of the opportunity to find out how they are travelling as part of your team.

 Performance reviews aren’t simply about delivering bad news or negative feedback.
 They can also be very useful for letting a team member know how happy you are with various aspects of their work, and if something is in need of a little improvement, you can also discuss this as well.